 Helios 44 M 6 58mm f2 late

 This lens is a further development of the earlier Helios 44M, and as the front number indicates, it’s the sixth “version”.
 In total, there were 8 versions until the end of production.
-Multicoating was introduced and while changes in design were minimal, raw performance was increased.
+Multicoating was introduced and while changes in design were minimal, the raw performance was increased.
 As figures from Zenit indicate, both resolution and light coefficient transmission were vastly improved.
-Also another color scheme came the with MC versions, which marked the departure from all previous versions.
+Also, another color scheme came the with MC versions, which marked the departure from all previous versions.
 This is a solid lens, but as it sometimes happens, what was gained in terms of performance was lost in terms of personality and feeling.
 That’s why image rendering looks more “controlled” on late versions.

 Helios 44M-6 MC has almost the same design as the 44M-4.
-However in terms of raw performance this lens outperforms all previous versions.
+However, in terms of raw performance, this lens outperforms all previous versions.